Kritish007/portablesolarsystem/README.md

 ![back](https://user-images.githubusercontent.com/42982622/49824316-d30eb400-fd4f-11e8-99d3-79dec2b79726.jpg)

-In order to use ssh connection to my raspberry pi, I had to enable ssh and install xrdp on my raspberry pi before I could get connected.
+Concerning software, in order to use ssh connection to my raspberry pi, I had to enable ssh and install xrdp on my raspberry pi before I could get connected.
 Moreover, I had to install gnu/c compiler as the program I used is in c.
 Also, from the windows, I had to go to Network and sharing center where I had to go to properties/sharing, ticked the: allow other network users to connect through this computer's internet connection and selected Ethernet from the drop down list. <br/>